Marni Nixon: Early films and musicals

 Nixon's career in film started in 1948 when she sang the voices of the angels heard by Ingrid Bergman in Joan of Arc (1948).
 The same year, she did her first dubbing work when she provided Margaret O'Brien's singing voice in 1948's Big City and then 1949's The Secret Garden.
 She sang for Jeanne Crain in Cheaper by the Dozen (1950) and dubbed Marilyn Monroe's high notes in "Diamonds Are a Girl's Best Friend" in Gentlemen Prefer Blondes (1953).
 Also in 1953, she sang for Ida Lupino in Jennifer.
 Nixon appeared on Broadway in 1954 in The Girl in Pink Tights.

 In 1956, she worked closely with Deborah Kerr to supply the star's singing voice for the film version of Rodgers and Hammerstein's The King and I; Kerr broke with Hollywood convention by publicly crediting Nixon's singing.
 In 1957 Nixon again worked with Kerr to dub her voice in An Affair to Remember.
 That year, she also sang for Sophia Loren in Boy on a Dolphin.
 In 1960, she dubbed Janet Leigh's voice in Pepe and had an on-screen chorus role in Can-Can.
 In 1961's West Side Story, the studio kept her work on the film (as the singing voice of Natalie Wood's Maria) a secret from Wood, and Nixon also dubbed Rita Moreno's singing in the film's "Tonight" quintet.
-She asked the film's producers for, but did not receive, direct royalties from her work on the film, but Leonard Bernstein contractually gave her 1/4 of one percent of his personal royalties from it.
+She asked the film's producers for, but did not receive, direct royalties from her work on the film, but Leonard Bernstein contractually gave her ¼ of one percent (0.25%) of his personal royalties from it.
 After a court case, she received royalties from sales of the soundtrack album and spoke out for the rights of ghost singers.
 In 1962, she also sang Wood's high notes in Gypsy.
 For My Fair Lady in 1964, she again worked with the female lead of the film, Audrey Hepburn, to perform the songs of Hepburn's character Eliza.
 Because of her uncredited dubbing work in these films, Time magazine called her "The Ghostess with the Mostest".
 Nevertheless, the public did not know Nixon's face; she appeared on To Tell the Truth the same year, where two members of the panel were fooled.